 Specimens are prepared using serum, whole blood, urine, dialysis fluids and deionised water as the base material.
 The solid matrix specimens are prepared using lyophilised, powdered muscle, tissue and other materials.
-Each matrix is spiked with trace elements to a level that reflects those found in clinical and occupational monitoring.
+Where possible, each matrix is spiked with trace elements to a level that reflects those found in clinical and occupational monitoring.
+Low levels of nutritional elements can be hard to achieve due to the endogenous concentration of elements in the material.
 In some instances specimens may be spiked with interferences that are found in clinical or occupational settings, so that participants may test the accuracy of their procedures and the methods used to overcome such interferences.
-In this case the participants'

-performance for this specimen may not be scored, but will be used for educational purposes.
+In this case the participants' performance for this specimen may not be scored, but will be used for educational purposes.